Scarblaze/Car_Showroom_Trees/README.md

+Implementation of Car Management System, entirely in B-Trees.

+Problem Statement:

 Car Showroom Management System Using Trees
 Stock details in individual showroom:
 Number of car models with details like “Name of car, Colour of car, Price of car, Fuel type of